David Coulter (politician): Career

 Coulter was elected to the Oakland County Commission in 2002, defeating a 20-year incumbent by 86 votes.
 He served four terms on the Commission (2002-2010), also serving as Democratic minority leader.
 He left the seat to run for a Michigan Senate seat in the 14th district in 2010, but lost in the primary to Vincent Gregory.
 Coulter was appointed Mayor of Ferndale in January 2011 after his predecessor resigned.
 Coulter was then elected to the two-year position in November 2011.
 He was re-elected in November 2013, defeating his predecessor and two other challengers.
 He ran unopposed to win re-election in November 2015 and 2017.

 Coulter created the Mayor's Business Council in 2012, helping lead to a period of increased business and economic growth in the city.

 In 2013, Coulter, along with Congressman Sander Levin, undertook a challenge in which they spent less than $4.50 a day on food.
 They did so to protest cuts to food stamps.
 The following year, Coulter became the first mayor in Michigan to perform same-sex marriages.

 On August 16, 2019, the Oakland County Commission voted to appoint Coulter to serve out the remainder of Oakland County Executive L. Brooks Patterson's term as County Executive following Patterson's August 3, 2019 death from pancreatic cancer.
-Coulter ran for the position in the November 2020 election, where he was a candidate for the full four-year term.
-He won the August, 2020 Democratic primary by defeating county treasurer Andy Meisner.
-He then won the November 2020 general election over former Michigan State Senator Mike Kowall, becoming the first elected Democratic county executive.
+Coulter ran for a full term in the position in the November 2020 election, and defeated county treasurer Andy Meisner in the Democratic primary.
+He then won the November general election over former Michigan State Senator Mike Kowall, becoming the first elected Democratic county executive.

+He led the county’s public health response to the COVID pandemic, and used related federal funds to boost adult educational attainment, increase mental health programs, promote affordable housing and purchase the obsolete Phoenix Center and adjacent office towers in Pontiac to spur redevelopment and return executive employees back to the downtown of the county seat.

+Coulter won a second full term as county executive, defeating Republican businessman Nikola Gjonaj in the November 5, 2024 general election.